oqtane/oqtane.docs/src/pages/manuals/admin/installation/index.md

 This section provides installation instructions for development purposes.
 You can choose between Windows or Linux development environments and use Visual Studio or Visual Studio Code as your IDE.

-- [Windows Development](development.md): Install Oqtane quickly for development, primarily for Visual Studio and Windows development.
+- [Windows Visual Studio Development](development.md): Install Oqtane quickly for development, primarily for Visual Studio and Windows development.
-- [Windows Development](development-vs-code.md): Install Oqtane quickly for development, primarily for Visual Studio Code and Windows development. *TODO*
+- [Windows Visual Studio Code Development](development-vs-code.md): Install Oqtane quickly for development, primarily for Visual Studio Code and Windows development. *TODO*
-- [Linux Development](development-linux-vs-code.md): Install Oqtane quickly for development, primarily for Visual Studio Code and Linux development. *TODO*
+- [Linux Visual Studio Code Development](development-linux-vs-code.md): Install Oqtane quickly for development, primarily for Visual Studio Code and Linux development. *TODO*

 ---